 Each year, thousands of international students successfully gain a visa to study in the United Kingdom.
 The UK government welcomes international students, and there is no limit on the number of student visas that can be issued.

-UK immigration and visas are managed by the UK government.
+UK immigration and visas are managed by the UK government’s Home Office.
 Please check the UK Visas and Immigration website for more information.

 This depends on your nationality and immigration status.
-On this page, you can find out if you need a UK visa: www.gov.uk/check-uk-visa
+Find out if you need a visa to study in the UK here: www.gov.uk/check-uk-visa

 When should I apply for a visa?

 It is important to prepare and apply well before you intend to begin your course.
 Many students do not realise how long the process will take, and do not leave enough time.